Mick Gatto: Community involvement concerns

 When concerns were raised in the media regarding Sydney neurosurgeon Dr Charlie Teo in 2019, the Sydney Morning Herald was contacted by an associate of Gatto.
 The associate, according to the reporter Kate McClymont, expressed concern to the newspaper at the questions they were raising with Teo, including about alleged sexual harassment of colleagues in Arkansas, United States.
 Teo denied he had raised the matter of the Heralds questions with Gatto.
 Gatto had hosted a fundraising dinner for Teo's Cure for Life Foundation in 2012.
 Gatto stated in 2014 that he had raised over $4.5 million for charity over ten years.

 In 2017 it was alleged by former employees of the football club that Gatto had been approached to assist in the resolution of matters involving Stephen Dank and the Essendon Football Club supplements controversy; the club denied this.

 Legal and tax problems

-A former boxing promoter, the Napthine government (of the state of Victoria) withdrew his fight promotional licence.
+A former boxing promoter, the government led by Denis Napthine in Victoria withdrew his fight promotional licence.

 In 2016, Gatto was charged with possession of an unregistered firearm and of possession of a firearm and ammunition without a licence.
 He told the court he kept the loaded sawn-off shotgun in his home because of fears for his life, having been threatened by a criminal cartel.
 The magistrate accepted his fears were genuinely held.
 Gatto pleaded guilty to two weapons offences and was fined.